elebra/MyWord/README.md

-# MyWord
-MyWord Open Source
+# MyWord Open Source
-#FUN FACT THIS IS SUPPOSED TO BE CALLED EWriter10
+# FUN FACT: THIS IS SUPPOSED TO BE CALLED EWriter10